JonPSmith/AuthP.CustomDatabaseExamples/README.md

 ## Examples in this repo

-At the moment there is one example which cover an normal (i.e. not sharding / hybrid) multi-tenant application using a custom database provider.
-I'm working on a example of using sharding multi-tenant application using a custom database provider, but at this time I have a bug and not enought time to work on it at this time.
+This repo contains two examples of using AuthP's "custom databases" feature.
+They are

+- CustomDatabase1 example, which for normal multi-tenant application
+- CustomDatabase2 example, which for sharding / hybrid multi-tenant application

+These examples are details below

 ### CustomDatabase1: normal multi-tenant application

+**NOTE:** _Go to the article ["Using custom databases with the AuthP library – Part1: normal apps"](https://www.thereformedprogrammer.net/using-custom-databases-with-the-authp-library-part1-normal-apps/) for much more detail account of how use a custom database in an normal multi-tenant AuthP application._

 The first example is for an normal (i.e. not sharding / hybrid) multi-tenant application.
 This example has three projects, all starting with `CustomDatabase1.`.
 This uses the Sqlite database provider, mainly because the ASP.NET Core Individual User Accounts Authentication supports Sqlite too.
-There are three projects:
+The are three projects are listed below:

 | Projects                            | What they contain            |
 | ----------------------------------- | ----------------------------- |